+Attributes: FPA MUS 487 - Computer Music Workshop for Teachers - 2 Designed for in-service teachers of music wishing to explore hardware and software currently available for use in schools.
+A hands on, project oriented approach is utilized.
+Limited enrollment.
+Prerequisite: Permit required.
 Attributes: FPA MUS 499 - Independent Study - 1 to 3 (FS) Independent research under the supervision of a faculty specialist.
 May be repeated to 6 credits.
 Prerequisite: Permit required.
-Attributes: FPA MUS 500A - Graduate Music Theory Review - 2 Review of music theory and analysis.
+Attributes: FPA MUS 500A - Graduate Music Theory Review - 2 (F) Review of music theory and analysis.
 Credit earned in this course does not apply towards graduation.
 Does not substitute for grad level theory requirements.
 Restrictions: May not be enrolled as the following Levels: Undergraduate MUS 500B - Graduate Music History/ Literature Review - 2 Review of main developments, periods, composers, styles, and works in the history of western music.
 Credit earned in this course does not apply toward graduation.
-500B does not substitute for graduate-level music history requirements.
+500B does not substitute for graduatelevel music history requirements.
 Restrictions: May not be enrolled as the following Levels: Undergraduate MUS 501 - Introduction to Graduate Study in Music - 2 (M) Basic bibliography and research techniques in music theory, literature, and education.
 Restrictions: May not be enrolled as the following Levels: Undergraduate MUS 502 - Critical Approaches to Musical Analysis - 2 (S) Representative works chosen from the baroque, classical, romantic, and modern eras.
 Restrictions: May not be enrolled as the following Levels: Undergraduate MUS 509 - Jazz Composition/Arranging - 2 (F) Jazz Composition/Arranging is designed to allow students an opportunity to explore, develop and demonstrate written music competencies in the jazz medium.
 Prerequisite: MUS 409B with minimum grade of D or concurrent enrollment.
 Attributes: FPA Prerequisites: MUS 409B (concurrency allowed) Restrictions: Must be enrolled in one of the following Levels: Graduate MUS 511A - Music Literature: Symphonic - 2 Symphonic.
 Each segment may be repeated to a maximum of 6 hours so long as no topic is repeated.
 Restrictions: May not be enrolled as the following Levels: Undergraduate MUS 511B - Music Literature: Choral - 2 Choral.
 Each segment may be repeated to a maximum of 6 hours so long as no topic is repeated.
 Restrictions: May not be enrolled as the following Levels: Undergraduate MUS 511C - Music Literature: Chamber - 2 Chamber.
 Each segment may be repeated to a maximum of 6 hours so long as no topic is repeated.
 Restrictions: May not be enrolled as the following Levels: Undergraduate MUS 511D - Music Literature: Opera - 2 Opera.
 Each segment may be repeated to a maximum of 6 hours so long as no topic is repeated.
 Restrictions: May not be enrolled as the following Levels: Undergraduate MUS 511E - Music Literature: Special Areas - 2 Special Areas.
 Study of period, composer, style, or medium.
 Each segment may be repeated to a maximum of 6 hours so long as no topic is repeated.
 Restrictions: May not be enrolled as the following Levels: Undergraduate MUS 511F - Music Literature: Vocal Literature - 2 Survey of classical art song.
 Renaissance to 21st Century.
 Study of style and interpretation.
 Restrictions: May not be enrolled as the following Levels: Undergraduate MUS 511G - Music Literature: 20th Century - 2 Study of period, composer, style or medium.
 Each segment may be repeated to a maximum of 6 hours provided no topic is repeated.
 Restrictions: Must be enrolled in one of the following Levels: Graduate MUS 512A - Applied Composition - 4 (F) Original composition.